 Abbreviated Teaching Philosophy

-As an educator, I seek to create and co-lead a social justice oriented learning experience.
+As an educator, I create and co-lead a racial and social justice oriented learning experience.
 This begins with the readings I assign for each course, the assignments I incorporate, and the activities I develop—often based on current events.
 I seek to include readings by critical scholars, and scholars of color in particular, to ensure the inclusion of multiple voices.
 I cultivate and assist in maintaining, a challenging, yet inclusive, co-learning environment for all students, whether the course meets in-person or in an online environment.
 Valuing each individual’s background and what they bring to the classroom is an essential part of achieving this environment.